safeamiiir/material-ui/docs/README.md

 yarn && yarn docs:dev
 ```

-If you do have yarn installed, select your OS and follow the instructions on the [Yarn website](https://yarnpkg.com/lang/en/docs/install/#mac-stable).
+If yo have yarn installed, select your OS and follow the instructions on the [Yarn website](https://yarnpkg.com/lang/en/docs/install/#mac-stable).

 _DO NOT USE NPM, use Yarn to install the dependencies._